First in Louisiana

 Christopher Shelby, MD was the first surgeon in Louisiana to be certified using the LenSx® femtosecond laser for cataract surgery.
 LenSx technology provides blade-free precision and accurate results.
 Additionally, his partner, Dr. Wyche Coleman, III followed him in becoming the second surgeon in Louisiana to be certified.
 Dr. Shelby also provides LASIK eye surgery using the latest technology such as the FS200 Aqua and Allegretto Wavelight-Q lasers.

-Inventor of Mobile Eye Technology
+The inventor of Mobile Eye Technology

 Dr. Shelby along with Dr. Coleman, designed breakthrough mobile eye technology that lets retinal images be taken and transmitted with an Apple iPhone.
 The device is approved by the FDA (Food and Drug Administration) for use in the United States.
 Welch-Allyn is a leading medical diagnostic equipment manufacturer and has licensed this brand-new technology.